davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   .. index:: exclamation point

 !
-  Disparage severely the alternative that the ! appears in.
+  Disparage severely the alternative that the :samp:`!` appears in.
   This alternative can still be used if it fits without reloading, but if reloading is needed, some other alternative will be used.